Bereavement in Khasi Family

 Separate sitting place is provided for the visiting men and women in the house of the deceased.
 People sit around for considerably long time to reassure the bereaved family.
 During this time, especially in later hours of the evening to keep themselves awake those waiting engage in conversations on topics that are current, play games like Carrom.
 The close relatives take turns to keep vigil during the night till the third night after burial.

-Once there is bereavement in a family, the family is not left alone at night too till after three days of the burial.
+Once there is a bereavement in a family, the family is not left alone at night too till after three days of the burial.
 It is believed that the dead person’s spirit will come to visit the house before leaving for heaven.
-Usually the body is buried or cremated on the third day.
+Usually, the body is buried or cremated on the third day.
 Preservative Injections are given to the body by paramedics to prevent decomposition.
 This gives time for all those who are staying far and near to come and pay their last respects to the deceased person.
-The people living close by and in villages, the people of the village, keep dropping in of and on to the house of the bereaved to find out where they can lend a helping hand.
-People who visit especially from far places are always requested by the bereaved family to have food before leaving.
-This was a need for those days where people had to travel on foot long distances and there were hardly any shops where they can have food.
+The people living close by and in villages, the people of the village, keep dropping in off and on to the house of the bereaved to find out where they can lend a helping hand.
+People who visit, especially, from far places are always requested by the bereaved family to have food before leaving.
+This was a need for those days, where people had to travel on foot long distances and there were hardly any shops where they can have food.

 For the day of burial, good amount of food is cooked to feed all those who come to take part in the funeral or cremation.
-Usually according to the turn out of people expected one or more pigs are bought, slaughtered and cooked.
+Usually according to the turnout of people expected, one or more pigs are bought, slaughtered, and cooked.
 Most of this work is all taken care of by the people from the village or neighbours.
-Often, bigger shops in the area, on such occasions allow the family of the deceased to purchase all their need for groceries on account, for feeding the people who come to pay their last respects to the deceased, which is settled after the third day of the funeral.
-Usually the menu is not elaborate, but alternate meat dish is kept for those who may not take pork.
-Usually rice is served with soft boiled potatoes, cucumber, tomato, radish salad, dal, pork dishes such as boiled or sauted pork, shredded boiled pork mixed with onion, ginger and chopped green chillies.
+Often, bigger shops in the area, on such occasions allow the family of the deceased to purchase all their need for groceries on account, for feeding the people who come to pay their last respects to the deceased.
+The account is settled after the third day of the funeral.
+Usually, the menu is not elaborate, but alternate meat dish is kept for those who may not take pork.
+Usually, rice is served with soft boiled potatoes, cucumber, tomato, radish salad, dal, pork dishes such as boiled or sauteed pork, shredded boiled pork mixed with onion, ginger, and chopped green chillies.

 After sometime, the visitors excuse themselves from others who are seated, to go and meet the close relative of the deceased.
 After sharing words of empathy to the bereaved, they usually quietly hold the hand of the bereaved to put some money in her hand to meet the expenses.
 This system helps the family to meet the huge expense incurred on feeding the people and the funeral related expenses.
 This I found to be a good form of social security especially to the poor and needy families.
 The bereaved family invariably insists that the person should not leave without having food in their house so that the deceased will depart in peace.